marwahaha/biscottiCFG/README.md

 **Team calls**

-Pressing `F1` will fake an ‹bercharge callout.
-Basically, you'll say the voice command for having just gained ‹ber to mislead the enemy.
+Pressing `F1` will fake an √úbercharge callout.
+Basically, you'll say the voice command for having just gained √úber to mislead the enemy.
 This is rarely if ever used.
 The exact message is "~ ~ Uber faked.. ~ ~".
 You can turn the message on/off/toggle with `fake_1`, `fake_0`, and `fake_t`.

-Pressing `F2` will mask your actual ‹ber callout so that the enemy won't know that you just got ‹ber.
+Pressing `F2` will mask your actual √úber callout so that the enemy won't know that you just got √úber.
 This is more commonly used but I still never use it.
-It also announces in team chat that you now have a full ‹bercharge.
+It also announces in team chat that you now have a full √úbercharge.
 The exact message is "~ ~ Uber ready! ~ ~".
 You can turn the message on/off/toggle with `mask_1`, `mask_0`, and `mask_t`.

-Holding `ALT` and pressing `E` will announce in team chat that you're interested in popping the ‹ber.
-This replaces the script that will ask for an ‹ber to be popped on you (because you're the popper now).
+Holding `ALT` and pressing `E` will announce in team chat that you're interested in popping the √úber.
+This replaces the script that will ask for an √úber to be popped on you (because you're the popper now).
 The exact message is "I'm about to give you Uber.
 Get ready!"

 You can add more chat lines for the sake of variety and even randomize for line is used by tying it to the `WASD` keys, but this is currently not in the config.
 It is possible, though, and not that hard to write considering I've done most of the ground work for this type of script.
 The reason it's currently not a thing is because there's no practical reason to have more lines.
 It would for just be to add more flavour.